 A little about me…

-My adventure with succulents started with three small plants on a window sill of my basement apartment.
-Within a year I had propagated them and purchased more, totaling over 100 plants!
+My journey with succulents started years ago with a 3 tiny plants on a window sill.
+One year later I had propagated them and purchased more, totaling over 100 plants…

-While I’ve killed plenty of succulents in the past few years, I’ve also kept hundreds alive and thriving, and I know you can do the same!
+While I killed plenty of succulents in the beginning, I’ve also kept hundreds alive and thriving, and I wanted to teach others how to do the same!